redhat-helloworld-msa/hello/Readme.md

 2. Open a command prompt and navigate to the root directory of this microservice.
 3. Type this command to build and deploy the archive:

-        mvn clean install wildfly:deploy
+        mvn clean package wildfly:deploy

 4. This will deploy `target/hello.war` to the running instance of the server.

 Access the application
 ----------------------

-The application will be running at the following URL: <http://localhost:8080/hello/rest/hello>
+The application will be running at the following URL: <http://localhost:8080/hello/api/hello>

 Undeploy the Archive
 --------------------